Search for AI Tools

 Computational Chemistry

-GAMESS is a free software package for computational chemistry and molecular modeling, designed for researchers and scientists in the field.
+GAMESS is a free computational chemistry software for molecular modeling, designed for researchers and scientists in the field of chemistry.

 Scientific Computing

-NWChem is a free computational chemistry software designed for researchers and scientists to perform quantum mechanical calculations and molecular simulations.
+NWChem is a free computational chemistry software designed for scientists and researchers to perform complex molecular simulations and calculations.

 Scientific Computing